Ashley-P/mytui/Documentation.md

 #### Description

     reset_buf() Fills the buffer with spaces.
-    Used after every draw to the screen
+    Used after every draw to the screen.

     draw_box() Draws a box of the desired x and y at the provided co-ordinates x and y.
     The character used is the hash '#'.
-The box can be filled or just left with the borders
+The box can be filled or just left with the borders.

     draw_str() Draws a string to the screen at the desired position.